billzt/PrimerServer/README.md

 ## Warning (2019/06/26):

-I've stopped to update it, and prepare to re-write it using Python (and a Flask app).
+I've stopped to update it, and now re-write it using Python3 (and a Flask app, see [PrimerServer2](https://github.com/billzt/PrimerServer2)).
 It might not be faster, but definitely easier to install and use!!!

 ![screenshot]( https://raw.githubusercontent.com/billzt/figure/master/PrimerServer-UI-typeA.png ) <br/>